rhc54/master/docs/how-things-work/timeout.rst

 .. note:: The PMIx Standard does not specify that all processes *must* pass the ``PMIX_TIMEOUT`` attribute collectively, or if individual processes may or may not pass it for the same operation.
 It also does not specify if the timeout values must be the same or can vary by process - and if the latter, then which value(s) are to be used.
 It does, however, require that timeout of the operation be a *global* result - i.e., that the entire operation must return a ``PMIX_ERR_TIMEOUT`` result to all participants if a timeout occurs.

           For the purposes of this discussion, we will assume the most flexible interpretation of the Standard.
 Thus, we will assume that some, but not all, participants provide a ``PMIX_TIMEOUT`` attribute, and that the timeout value may be unique to each participant that passes it.
 We will also assume that processes A and B are executing under the same PMIx server, while process C is a client of a different server.

+When considering timeout, it is important to remember that the PMIx server library consolidates operations before passing them to the host.
+In the example used here, the local PMIx server will wait for both processes A and B to participate *before* it passes that operation upwards to the host.
+Thus, the host remains unaware of the operation until those two processes have participated.

+This raises the problem of local completion.
+If one of the processes (let's use B here) fails to participate, then the host will be unaware of the problem - the server will never pass the operation to the host.
+Similar issues arise if B is delayed beyond A's timeout limit, depending on which level (client, server, or host) is handling the timeout.

 Scenario 1: Incomplete